asdsyd/GitHub-Followers/README.md

 # GitHub-Followers

 ## This project fetches a list of followers from a GitHub username via a network call and allows the user to set and persist a favorite GitHub user.
+- 100% Programmatic UI
+- One complete app
+- No 3rd party libraries
+- Updated for iOS 15, 16 & iOS 17

+### Thanks to Sean Allen for an amazing course on UIKit!

 ## Requirements
 Latest Xcode